-Following the IVF treatment if eight or more eggs are collected, then they are randomly shared between yourself and the recipient.
+Following the IVF treatment, if fourteen or more eggs are collected, then they are randomly shared between yourself and the recipient.
 If an even number of eggs is collected, each will receive half; if an odd number of eggs is collected, the additional egg will be allocated to you.

 We make every effort to ensure a good response to stimulation, however, this cannot be guaranteed.
-In the event of only seven eggs being retrieved you will be entitled to keep all of the eggs at the agreed cost of the treatment cycle.
+In the event of less number of eggs retrieved, you will be entitled to keep all of the eggs at the agreed cost of the treatment cycle.
 The recipient cycle will be cancelled and they will be prioritised for matching with the next suitable donor.

 The Aberdeen Fertility Centre is licensed by the Human Fertilisation and Embryology Authority which sets standards for all UK fertility centres.
 Please visit www.hfea.gov.uk for further information.